Skip to main content

 Top Performing Products

 Products with the most views and the highest conversions.
-This metric is useful for understanding which products lead to engagement and conversions.Ranked by total revenue descending.
+This metric is useful for understanding which products lead to engagement and conversions.
+For example, you can boost top performing items, or bundle them with lower selling items to enhance overall conversions.Ranked by total revenue descending.

 Top Search Terms